aws-samples/amazon-personalize-samples/workshops/Immersion_Day/README.md

 1. Deploy the CloudFormation Template below or build a local Jupyter environment with the AWS CLI installed and configured for your IAM account.
 1. This [personalize_hrnn_metadata_contextual_example.ipynb](personalize_hrnn_metadata_contextual_example.ipynb) shows how these useful information can be uploaded to our system to aid recommendation.
 A caveat is that the improvements of meta-data recipes depend on how much information can be extracted from the provided meta-data.

-Each notebook can be found within the `notebooks` folder in this project.

 ## Prerequisites